| Title: | Genetic Algorithm and Particle Swarm Optimization |

 may be equal to

-child is the reversal of the first one in a sense that if the first child
+child is the reversal of the first one in the sense that if the first child

-gets particular gene of the first (second) parent then the second child gets
+gets a particular gene of the first (second) parent, then the second child

-this gene from the first (second) parent i.e. if
+gets this gene from the second (first) parent, i.e., if

 then